Use of Google Photos APIs is governed by the Google API Services User Data Policy. Read this policy closely before requesting user data.

 Innovate, don't duplicate

 Don't make a substitute for Google Photos or use this API to create, train, or improve (directly or indirectly) a similar or competing product or service.
-For instance, if your app's primary aim is to provide a general purpose photo gallery app, it's a substitute for Google Photos.
+For example, if your app's primary aim is to provide a general purpose photo gallery app, it's a substitute for Google Photos.

 Respect usage limits

 Usage limits help keep our service fair for everyone.
 Design your application to respect the per-user and per-app API request limits.
-If you think you are likely to exceed the published usage limits, your application may qualify for the Google Photos partner program.
+If you think you are likely to exceed the published usage limits, your application might qualify for the Google Photos partner program.